tiro-is/spjallromur/README.md

 The reason that the data was aligned in this revision is so that it can be used for training and evaluating ASR systems on conversational data.
 The script `run_asr_recipe.py` converts the corpus into short segmented audio clips as well as splitting them into `train`, `dev` and `test` sets.

-The set's are as follows:
+The sets are as follows:

 train.info